Pre-Installation Checklist — Mysa for In-Floor Heating

 Installation Readiness Checklist

-• Voltage verified (120V or 240V)
+• Voltage verified (single-phase 120V, 208V, or 240V)

-• Wattage confirmed (under max limits)
+• Wattage confirmed (under the applicable maximum)

 • System compatibility confirmed (electric heating only)